Chundan vallam: Naval architecture

 Constructed according to specifications taken from the Sthapatya Veda, an ancient treatise for the building of wooden boats, these boats vary from 100 to 138 feet in length.
 With the rear portion rising to a height of about 20 feet, and a long tapering front portion, it resembles a snake with its hood raised.
 Hulls are built of planks precisely 83 feet in length and six inches wide.
 The boats are a good example of ancient vishwakarma' prowess in naval architecture.

 Traditions and customs

 Traditionally each boat belongs to a village, and the villagers worship that boat like a deity.
 Only men are allowed to touch the boat, and to show respect they should be barefooted.
 To make the boat slippery while in the water and to reduce absorption of water and thereby reduce the resistance of the hull, it is oiled with a mixture of fish oil, the ash of coconut shells, and eggs.

 Repair work is done annually by the village carpenter.

+Construction

+Chundans are built of anjili (Artocarpus hirsutus), a wild jackfruit timber that resists rot in water.
+Hull planks run to about 80 ft.
+A master carpenter, the moothashari, directs the work.
+The planks are joined with traditional joints and iron bolts so that the long hull can flex without cracking, and a new boat takes several months to build.
+Building methods are passed on orally within families of professional boat makers and are guarded closely, since the boats are built to race against each other.
+Work begins on a day fixed as auspicious, and builders and race organisers say the proportions follow the Sthapathya Veda, a traditional treatise on construction.

+Before each season the hull is dressed with a mixture of fish oil, coconut shell, carbon and eggs, which is held to keep the wood strong and the surface slick in the water.
+D'source, a design archive maintained by IIT Bombay, records the Parthasarathi Chundan as the oldest surviving boat of the type.